DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 Candidates now only need to request references after they accept an offer.
 They cannot click into the task in their application because they’ve already submitted it.

-We needed to design a way for candidates to check the status of their reference  requests after accepting an offer.
+We needed to design a way for candidates to deal with their reference requests after accepting an offer.

 ## What we changed